grpc/grpc.github.io/docs/tutorials/basic/java.md

 To return our response to the client and complete the call:

 1. We construct and populate a `Feature` response object to return to the client, as specified in our service definition.
-In this example, we do this in a separate private `getFeature()` method.
+In this example, we do this in a separate private `checkFeature()` method.
 2. We use the response observer's `onValue()` method to return the `Feature`.
 3. We use the response observer's `onCompleted()` method to specify that we've finished dealing with the RPC.